KKR Real Estate Finance Trust (KREF)

 AI Analysis | Feedback

-KKR Real Estate Finance Trust (KREF) is a real estate finance company that primarily originates and acquires senior loans secured by commercial real estate properties.
-Therefore, its "customers" are the borrowers for these commercial real estate loans.
+KKR Real Estate Finance Trust (KREF) operates as a mortgage real estate investment trust that primarily originates and acquires senior loans secured by commercial real estate (CRE) assets.
+Therefore, its "customers" are the entities that borrow these loans to finance their CRE projects or acquisitions.

 AI Analysis | Feedback